ahammadmejbah/NLP-Research-Topics/README.md

 <li>Using natural language processing for topical sentiment analysis of COVID-19 Twitter dialogue, reveal the discussion on masks.

-<li>a Deep Learning Taxonomy for Natural Language Processing.
+<li>A Deep Learning Taxonomy for Natural Language Processing.

 <li>Using natural language processing and data from the electronic health record, predict serious chest injuries.